aws-samples/aws-alexa-workshop-smarthome/docs/create-skill.md

 **Copy to clipboard** link to copy and then paste it in a text file.
 The **Skill Id** will be used later.

+You do not have to configure any other things yet.

 Next, [Create an App Client in Cognito User Pool](./create-cup-client.md)